leonzdev/mr6500/mods.md

 * Firmware version.
 Meaning - disable auto update
 * Root telnet
 ### Disable update
 `dx` entry `Oma.DMAccountServerAddress1` is used as the server URL for auto update.
+[Source](https://www.reddit.com/r/Dish5G/comments/10mqgzq/mr6400_firmware_warning/)

-Volue for stock ATT MR6500 is `https://xdm.wireless.att.com:443/oma`.
+Value for stock ATT MR6500 is `https://xdm.wireless.att.com:443/oma`.
 The value is stored in NVRAM so flashing a firmware doesn't override it.

 To disable auto update, set it to garbage or an empty string:
 ```bash